gumm/clipcover/README.md

 PhantomJs is automatically installed and available via the npm wrapper [phantomjs](https://npmjs.org/package/phantomjs)

 ### Usage

+Clipcover is intended to be run from the command line.
+When run, it:
+1. spawns an instrumenting web server to serve the HTML test files.
+2. spawns a headless browser to provide the environment for the tests to run in.
+3. collects test results from the browser
+4. collects coverage results from the server
+5. on compleation of the test run, it closes the browser, closes the server, and stores the reports.

 Usage: clipcover [options] workspace <path to project root>